playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/light-estimation.md

 ## Support

-You can check if the light estimation is supported by the system:
+You can check if light estimation is supported by the system:

 ```javascript
 if (app.xr.lightEstimation.supportedColor) {